-Tuition Costs Refund Period of Time 100% tuition refund Week 0 - Week 2 of the semester 50% tuition refund Week 3 - Week 5 of the semester 0% tuition refund Week 6 and onwards
+Tuition Costs Refund Period of Time

+100% tuition refund Week 0 - Week 2 of the semester

+0% tuition refund Week 3 and onwards

 - If a student drops a course during the first two weeks of the course, they will be refunded 100% of tuition costs paid by the student, less any banking fees.
-Both tuition and scholarship amounts will be re-calculated as a percentage based on credit hours. - If a student drops a course after the second week but before the fifth week, they will be refunded 50% of the tuition paid, less any banking fees for that class.
-Both tuition and scholarship amounts will be re-calculated as a percentage based on credit hours. - After the official fifth week, the student will not receive any tuition refund. - For international students who plan on continuing to take classes at Future Generations University, the refund will be credited to the next semester in order to save on wire transfer fees for the student and the University. - If a student needs to withdraw from a course due to medical reasons, they can go through an appeal process at the discretion of the Chief Operating Officer.
+Both tuition and scholarship amounts will be re-calculated as a percentage based on credit hours. - After the official second week, the student will not receive any tuition refund. - For international students who plan on continuing to take classes at Future Generations University, the refund will be credited to the next semester in order to save on wire transfer fees for the student and the University. - A student who needs to withdraw from a course at any time during the semester due to unforeseen circumstances which may include but are not limited to medical or family emergencies, domestic unrest, or required military service, can go through an appeal process at the discretion of the Chief Operating Officer.
 Students with an approved appeal will be issued a full refund and the credit will be applied to the student's next courses.